-To protect things locked in the glove box or trunk when you have your vehicle at valet parking, leave the sub key with the attendant.
+To protect items locked in the trunk or glove box when using valet parking, leave the sub key with the attendant.

 KEY NUMBER PLATE

 Your key number is shown on the plate.
 Keep the plate in a safe place such as your wallet, not in the vehicle.